 Level up your cowl game with a fashionable throwback that’s been making a big comeback lately.
-Although the name may be a bit off putting, these cozy accessories are well worth the hype.
+Although the name may be a little silly, these cozy accessories are well worth the hype.
 They sit close to the neck and tuck in nicely underneath a jacket or sweater to keep you snug as a bug in a rug.
-That’s right, today’s post is all about knitted dickie patterns and all the patterns we are featuring are free!
+That’s right, today’s post is all about how to knit a dickie cowl.
+Stay cozy with these free knitted cowl patterns.

 Whether you are looking to make one of these for yourself or for a loved one, you are sure to enjoy these 10 knitted dickie patterns that are free.
 We have a wide range of styles for you to peruse today, so we’re sure that you’ll be able to find something that appeals to you.